 Unfurl the heathered grey fabric-wrapped hub and three pads will be revealed, with a dedicated cradle for AirPods, a magnetized disc for iPhone, and a magnetized puck for Apple Watch.
 This charger powers all three simultaneously from a single cable plugged into the Watch platform.
-Perfect for pleasurable jaunts and business trips alike, this stylish set-up starts your devices charging on contact so in the morning you’ll be ready to touch base with all your contacts.
+Perfect for pleasurable jaunts and business trips alike, this stylish set-up starts your devices charging on contact, so you’ll be ready to touch base with all your contacts in the morning.

 Best car mount: Belkin BOOST↑CHARGE Magnetic Wireless Car Charger

 Why it made the cut: This vent-mounted charger helps you steer without your iPhone sliding around and driving you crazy.